LilConsul/tinycompiled/README.md

 This launches the interactive Textual-based editor where you can:

 - Write TinyCompiled code in the left pane
-- Ctrl+R - See real-time NASM translation in the right pane hit
+- Ctrl+R - See real-time NASM translation in the right pane
 - Ctrl+S - Save files (shows file save dialog)
 - Ctrl+Q - Quit the application